moorepants/eme185/content/pages/instructor-guide.rst

 ---------------

-For the second quarter of senior design, each team will meet weekly with their TA and the instructor for 55 minutes.
-This requires a small room for about 10 people with an AV system and preferably a whiteboard.
+For the second quarter of senior design, each team will meet weekly with their TA and the instructor for 50 minutes.
+This requires a small room for about 10 people with an AV system and a whiteboard.

 Scheduling for these weekly meetings is somewhat similar to scheduling the design reviews, but it may be useful to ask for room availability in large